Many start-ups launch with a clear sense of purpose. They have identified a need, for which they have provided an answer.

 All too often though that original ideal, the compass that once guided them, gets diluted or is poorly articulated or is simply uninspiring.

 “People don’t buy what you do; they buy why you do it.
 And what you do proves what you believe.”

 A truly enduring purpose is not one that describes what you do, it’s one defined by ‘why’ you do it.
 For example, Apple do not just make computers, they believe in unleashing our personal creativity.
 Nike do not just make sporting equipment, they believe they can inspire us to our best performances.
 As Simon Sinek famously proclaimed, organisations that are driven by ‘why’ have the power to tap into people at an emotional level and effect the change they long to see.

-Five ways in which brands with purpose perform better.
+Five ways in which brands with a purpose perform better:

 - Belief — brands with a clearly defined purpose attract like-minded people.
 Employees with shared beliefs are inspired to work harder toward a common goal.
 They are inclined to think more creatively, act proactively and take responsibility.

 - Loyalty — customers that share your purpose are more likely to become brand advocates – the ‘holy grail’ of brand loyalty.
 All great tribes march behind a common cause.